jamespo/jp_nagios_checks/README.md

 		optional regular expression to match against service svcname status output.
 Defaults to (?:is running|start/running)

+	--svccmd
+		optional. specify the "service" command for your OS (eg on Centos 7 this would be /bin/systemctl, on Centos 6 /sbin/service, otherwise it will try & guess)

 INSTALLATION

-You must have a sudo entry for the user running this check (eg nagios).
+Unless you are using systemctl (ie Systemd) you must have a sudo entry for the user running this check (eg nagios).
 Also ensure that you disable requiring a tty for this user in sudoers

     Defaults:nagios !requiretty
     nagios ALL = NOPASSWD: /sbin/service * status